 South Warwickshire University NHS Foundation Trust works with other health and social care organisations to share information that form part of your Integrated Care Record.
 The Integrated Care Record allows health and care professionals involved in your care to view your records to help them understand your needs and make the best decisions with you, and for you.
 Information we hold about you will be available, to read only, to other health and care professionals in Coventry and Warwickshire, Birmingham and Solihull, and Herefordshire and Worcestershire when they are involved in your health or social care.

-More information about the Coventry and Warwickshire ICR is available on the website.
+For more information visit the Coventry and Warwickshire ICB website.

 NHS Login to NHS App